tomorrowflow/context-portal/conport_mcp_deep_dive.md

     *   While `value` in `custom_data` is `Any` (JSON serializable), providing explicit support or validation for common structured types (e.g., lists of specific objects, typed dictionaries) could be beneficial.

 4.  **Enhanced Retrieval for RAG (Retrieval-Augmented Generation):**
-    ConPort already functions as a key component in a RAG system by providing structured, queryable project context.
+    ConPort already functions as a key component in a RAG system by enabling the construction and querying of a **project-specific knowledge graph**.
 Its FTS capabilities (for decisions, custom data) and direct data retrieval tools (`get_product_context`, `get_decisions`, etc.) serve as the "Retrieval" mechanism.
 To further enhance this:
     *   **Advanced Semantic Search:** Integrate vector embeddings for text-heavy fields (e.g., decision rationale, system pattern descriptions, custom data values).
 This would allow for finding conceptually similar items beyond keyword matches, significantly improving the quality of retrieved context for LLM augmentation.
 This could involve:
         *   A new ConPort tool to generate and store embeddings for specified data items.
         *   A new ConPort tool to perform semantic similarity searches using query embeddings.